 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
-At June 30, 2021, there were no funds with fair values less than their original gift values.
-At June 30, 2020, funds with original gift values of \$79,337,266, fair values of \$74,922,389, and deficiencies of \$4,414,877 were reported in net assets with donor restrictions.
+On June 30, 2022, funds with original gift values of \$50,723,245, fair values of \$44,867,037, and deficiencies of \$5,856,208 were reported in net assets with donor restrictions.
+On June 30, 2021, there were no funds with fair values less than their original gift values.